Email FacebookTwitterMenu burgerClose thin

 Using a Glide Path

 Of course, this is a basic rule of thumb.
-Individual factors like risk tolerance, health, and retirement goals should also be considered when determining an asset allocation in retirement.
-Following the Rule of 110, here’s what retirement asset allocations could look like at different ages:
+Individual factors such as risk tolerance, health and retirement goals should also be considered when allocating assets in retirement.

 Adjusting Your Asset Allocation Throughout Retirement

 However, retirees also need to be wary of being too conservative.
 With longer life expectancies, there is the risk of outliving one’s savings.
-A strategy that adjusts asset allocation in response to market conditions and personal milestones can offer a balanced approach, combining growth opportunities with income stability.
+An asset allocation strategy that adjusts in response to market conditions and personal milestones can offer a balanced approach, combining growth opportunities with income stability.

 Addressing Longevity Risk

 While fixed-income instruments like bonds can help retirees preserve their capital, growth-oriented assets like stocks also play an important role in a retiree’s asset allocation.
-That’s because they can help mitigate longevity risk – the risk of outliving your savings.
+That’s because they can help mitigate longevity risk, or the risk of outliving your savings.

-According to the actuarial data used in the Social Security Administration’s 2024 Trustees Report, the average 65-year-old American man can expect to live to around age 82, while the average woman can expect to live until approximately age 85.
-However, retirees may want to consider overestimating their life expectancies, especially if they are in good health, to reduce longevity risk.
+According to the Centers for Disease Control and Prevention (CDC), the average American male lives to 76, while the average woman can expect to live until age 81.
+1 However, retirees may want to consider overestimating their life expectancies, especially if they are in good health, to reduce longevity risk.

 Depending on your age and health at retirement, you may consider planning for 30 years’ worth of withdrawals from your retirement accounts.
 This means that you’ll need a large enough nest egg to last you for years to come and a withdrawal rate that won’t deplete your savings while you’re still alive.